-However, the first thing that you may wish to do is contact your association’s legal counsel to determine if there are any legal obstacles.
-Associations might need to updated their declarations since may not have a legal capability to borrow or assign their common charge assessments as loan collateral.
-Also, each set of declarations includes unique steps that empower the Board to enter into a financing agreement and encumber association assets.
-You need to understand the process that is required from the very beginning in order to avoid surprises or delays later on.
+Financing for timeshare associations is relatively new and must abide by laws each state sets out in a Common Interest Ownership Act or other industry specific regulations.
+The first thing that you may wish to do is contact the association’s counsel to determine if there are any legal obstacles.
+Associations may need to update their declarations if they don’t have a legal capability to borrow or assign their common charge assessments as loan collateral.
+Each set of declarations includes unique steps that empower the Board to enter into a financing agreement and encumber the assessment rights.
+It’s important to understand the details of the process and what will be required, so you avoid any surprises or delays in later stages.

 Talk to HOALendingSolutions.com today.
 Many banks have little experience with financing for timeshare resort associations.
 Our application process is simple and straightforward.
 Apply now and start your renovation or upgrade project tomorrow.